CSS

 border-radius

-The border-radius CSS property rounds the corners of the border drawn around an element.
+The border-radius CSS property rounds the corners of an element's outer border edge.

 box-shadow

-The box-shadow CSS property applies shadow effects around an element's frame.
-This can create drop shadow and inner shadow effects.
+The box-shadow CSS property adds shadow effects around an element's frame.

 clip-path